CMakePP/CMaize/docs/src/developer/design/user_api.rst

 User API Considerations
 ***********************

-.. _functional_style_and_cmake_based:
+.. _ua_cmake_based:

-functional-style and cmake-based
+cmake-based
-   Stemming from design discussions at :ref:`overview_of_cmaizes_design`, it was decided that the user-facing API of CMaize needed to be written in traditional CMake and should assume functional-style programming.
+   Stemming from the :ref:`cmake_based_build_system` consideration raised as part of the design discussions at :ref:`overview_of_cmaizes_design`, it was decided that the user-facing :term:`API` of CMaize needed to be written in traditional CMake.

+.. _functional_style:

+functional style
+   CMake is a functional-style language.
+Therefore based on the :ref:`ua_cmake_based` consideration, the user :term:`API` should adhere to functional-style programming.

 .. _cmake_to_cmaize:

 CMake to CMaize
-   Somewhat of a corollary to the :ref:`functional_style_and_cmake_based` consideration, user adoption of CMaize is facilitated by having the conversion from an existing CMake-based build system to a CMaize-based build system be as easy as possible.
+   Somewhat of a corollary to the :ref:`ua_cmake_based` consideration, user adoption of CMaize is facilitated by having the conversion from an existing CMake-based build system to a CMaize-based build system be as easy as possible.